drovani/rovaninet-gridsome/posts/2022/2022-01-14-hsmercs-vite-setup.md

 ---
 title: HSMercs From The Beginning
 category: Rovani's Vue
-date: 2022-01-28
+date: 2022-01-14
 series: HSMercs From Scratch
+step: 1
 tags:
   - vuejs
   - vite
   - vuex
 ---

 As the name of this tutorial states, we are going to start this project from nothing but an empty folder and a few globally installed packages.
 Each file will be artisanally crafted and explained in detail.
+Additionally, I am striving to make all examples additive in nature.
+Instead of just putting "placeholder" text and hard-coding sample data, we will mostly just be creating files and adding code.

 > The first in a series of posts on ['HSMercs Helper From Scratch'](/hs-mercs-from-scratch), a tutorial for recreating _[HSMercs Helper](https://hsmercs.rovani.net)_.